yokolet/new-note/algo/others/2022-10-20-largest-perimeter-triangle.md

 - Greedy
 date: 2022-10-20 15:12 +0900
 ---
-## Introduction
-This problem requires a bit of trigonometry knowledge.
-To form a triangle, 3 sides a, b, c should have the length, a + b > c, where c is the longest side.
-Sort the given array, then find 3 largest values which satisfy the condition.

 ## Problem Description
 > Given an integer array `nums`, return the largest perimeter of a triangle with a non-zero area, formed from three of